 Deputy director, recruitment and selection

 Making the switch from the private sector to public education allowed Hanifa Farooq to fulfill her passion for service with her day-to-day work.
-As associate director of recruitment and selection, Hanifa meets hundreds of individuals considering making the same switch.
+As deputy director of recruitment and selection, Hanifa meets hundreds of individuals considering making the same switch.
 When she talks with potential Residency candidates, she can provide useful insight as they go through the application process and search for roles where they can make the best use of their skills and experience.

 Her call to service started early on as she started volunteering in schools when she was a freshman in high school.
 She continued volunteering during college and post-graduation, working with an organization called Reading to Kids that promotes literacy in schools in Los Angeles.